KiandaBPM/docs/content/docs/platform/pages/filter.md

        To enable a query string:

-       1. Select the '**Enable query string** checkbox.
+       1. Select the '**Enable query string**' checkbox.
        2. Insert the **unique field name** of the field you want to filter by into the box with the 'Parameter name' placeholder text.

        ![Dashboard Filter widget Enable query string option](/images/dashboard-filter-enable-query-string.jpg)

        **Note** - You can find the unique field name by going to the form that contains the field and clicking on the **Edit field** button to open the **Edit field** dialog box and copying the unique field name from the '**Name (Unique)**' field.

-       In our example, we can find the **unique field name** we need to enable a query string by
+       In our example, we can find the **unique field name** we need to enable a query string by:

        1. Opening the Annual Leave process
        2. Selecting the 'Employee Name' field in the Annual Leave Request form - the field we want to filter by in our Filter widget.